swiftaccelerator2020/CATmistry/README.md

 ### Special Thanks To:

 1. YJ Soon, for leading the Swift Accelerator Programme amid COVID-19
-2. Stephanie Ann Koh, our consultatnt, who advised us on the design element of CATmistry and provided us with unconditional support
+2. Stephanie Ann Koh, our consultatnt, who was an integral part of our app's design and readily extended her help during CATmistry's development
-3. The Swift Accelerator Programme Alumni, who provided us with emotional, design, and code support
+3. The Swift Accelerator Programme Alumni, who provided us with code support

 ### Others: